 For more on AMHF, see About.

-This year, 2017, is the twelfth anniversary of Dr. de Schill’s death, and it is a year devoted to promoting both his work—as Dr. de Schill’s centennial of birth (April 4)—in addition to the continuing and considerably expanding research-and-advocacy mission of AMHF.
+Last year, 2017, was the twelfth anniversary of Dr. de Schill’s death, and it was a year devoted to promoting both his work—as Dr. de Schill’s centennial of birth (April 4)—in addition to the continuing and considerably expanding research-and-advocacy mission of AMHF.
+All continues in 2018.